Rizzo delivers again for new team, Yankees rout Orioles 10-3

 Ryan Mountcastle hit his 19th homer and a sacrifice fly to put Baltimore ahead 3-0 in the fourth.

 Orioles starter Matt Harvey extended his scoreless-inning streak to over 21 innings before Rizzo homered.

-He allowed two runs and three hits in four innings.
+Harvey, who had won his previous three starts, allowed two runs and three hits in four innings, but was pulled early after feeling discomfort in his left leg while fielding a grounder in the second inning.

+“I think going forward in the outing I felt like I couldn’t quite push off the rubber and stay in my mechanics the way I needed to, especially against a lineup like that,” Harvey said.

 It was 3-all when the Yankees scored five times in the seventh.
 Cole Sulser (3-2) walked the first two batters in the inning before he was pulled for Paul Fry.

-LeMahieu then hit a grounder that went through Fry’s legs and glanced off the glove of diving second baseman Ramón Urías for a single, scoring pinch-runner Jonathan Davis with the go-ahead run.
+LeMahieu then hit a hard grounder that went through Fry’s legs and glanced off the glove of diving second baseman Ramón Urías for a single, scoring pinch-runner Jonathan Davis with the go-ahead run.

 After Rizzo flied out, reliever Dillon Tate struck out Aaron Judge and walked Joey Gallo to load the bases.
 Stanton lofted a flyball to shallow right field that was out of the reach of Mountcastle, the first baseman, allowing all three runs to score to extend the lead 7-3.